peterjc/thapbi-pict/docs/custom_database/primers.rst

 Running thapbi-pict prepare-reads
 ---------------------------------

-We first ran the pipeline command with
+We first ran the pipeline command with :ref:`default settings
-`:ref:default settings <custom_database_defaults>`, but now we will give the actual primers used.
+<custom_database_defaults>`, but now we will give the
+actual primers used.
 We will see that the *Phytophthora* FASTA sequences extracted are now about 60bp longer, and many more non-*Phytophthora* are also accepted.